Android-for-Python/Camera4Kivy/README.md

 The value replaces the default value of `<name>`, the `.jpg` or `.mp4` extensions will be added automatically.

-Note that it is a characteristic of Android >= 10 shared storage that a second capture with a same subdir and name values as the first will not overwrite the first.
+Note that it is a characteristic of Android MediaStore that a second capture with a same subdir and name values as the first will not overwrite the first.
 It will create a second file named `<subdir>/<name> (1).jpg`, this name is created by Android MediaStore.
 The MediaStore may crash if it creates too many (31 ?) such names.

 #### Select Camera